neongreen/haskell-ex/README.md

 Find all scary words in the `words` file (it's usually in `/usr/share/dict/words` or `/usr/dict/words`).
 If you're on Windows, you can [download it](https://raw.githubusercontent.com/eneko/data-repository/master/data/words.txt).

+Common mistakes:

+* Treating `zip's` as scary (the mistake is in assigning a numbers to *all* characters, not just non-letter ones, and then `'` usually gets a negative code).

+* Treating `Iraq` as scary (uppercase characters should be treated the same as lowercase ones).

 ### 2. Calculate probability of winning using simulation `{reposts}`

 There's a contest going on in a Russian social network: seven prizes will be given to seven randomly chosen people among those who have reposted a certain post.
 (There are actually 100 prizes, but the other 93 suck, so we'll ignore them.)
 There are already ~1000000 reposts.
 My sister wonders: what's the probability of her winning at least one prize (out of those seven) if she reposts the post 10 times (from different accounts)?
 What about 100 times?
 1000 times?